 Before estimating the model, all the included time series are tested for the existence of unit roots.
 We use the augmented Dickey-Fuller (Dickey and Fuller, 1979) and Phillips-Perron (Phillips and Perron, 1988) test (see appendix Table 5.8) and find that the price time series, the input prices (except for the price for uran) and the industry-production index are I(1) variables, thus we take the first differences of those variables, which are all found to be I(0).
-For the price time series, the null hypothesis that the variable follows a unit-root process can be rejected.
+For the price time series we take the logarithm LnPrice which is also found to be I(0).
+For all other time series, the null hypothesis that the variable follows a unit-root process can be rejected.
 We used the results of Schwarz's Bayesian information (SBIC) and Hannan and Quinn Information Criterion (HQIC) for the lag order selection.11